JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

 where both `\mathbf{R}_i` and `\mathbf{q}` are given in reduced coordinates in the script.
 Inspect the output

- * Which is the nearest neighbour exchange constant?
+ * What is the largest exchange constant?
+Is the nearest neighbour one?

- * How does the estimate from two DFT calculations (FM and AFM) above compare to the present results?
+ * How does the estimate from the two DFT calculations (FM and AFM) above compare to the present results?

  * Can you identify the symmetry breaking exchange paths?